 14, 15, 16, 17, 18 & 19.
 Cijin Island (旗津區)

-Cijin Island, or Qijin, is the perfect spot for a leisurely afternoon consisting of relaxing strolls along the beach, bike riding on the island and savouring delicious Taiwanese food.
+Cijin Island, or Qijin, is the perfect spot for a leisurely afternoon.
+During your day on the island, take relaxing strolls along the beach, bike riding, and savouring delicious Taiwanese food.

 First, take the MRT to Sizihwan Station then walk over to Gushan Ferry Pier Station, where you can catch the 15-minute ferry ride to Cijin Island.